• Skip to primary navigation

 Directions:

-• Preheat oven to 350 degrees.
-Rub a very small amount of cooking oil onto the cast iron skillet just to grease the skillet.
+• Preheat oven to 350 degrees F. Rub a very small amount of cooking oil onto the cast iron skillet just to grease the skillet.

 • Wipe the bowl out and make the topping.
 First, combine the dry ingredients in the bowl: oats, flour, cinnamon, and salt.
 Mix together.
-Then add the wet ingredients: vanilla, maple syrup, and butter.
+Then add the wet ingredients: maple syrup, butter, and vanilla.
 Stir until well combined.
-Spread this topping on your filling in the cast iron skillet.
+Spread this topping over the base in the cast iron skillet.

-• Place in the oven and bake for 25-30 minutes, or until fruit is bubbly and topping is browned and slightly crisped.
+• Place in the oven and bake at 350F for 25-30 minutes, or until fruit is bubbly and topping is browned and slightly crisped.
 Serve as-is or add a scoop of ice cream.
 Enjoy!

 Notes